 What Are Dependent Drop Down Lists in Excel?

-3 Effective Ways to Make a Multiple Dependent Drop Down List with Excel VBA
+How to Make Multiple Dependent Drop Down List with Excel VBA: 3 Effective Ways

 In the following sections, we will extract values from multiple dependent drop-down lists using Excel VBA.
 Later on, we create multiple dependent drop-down lists in a UserForm from Macro.
 Finally, we will clear the mismatched values under specific categories As we can see in the following data set, we have some people’s names, and we will assign them to different projects with the assistance of a drop-down list.
 Additionally, we will use another data set depending on the category selection to get the list of foods.
 Thus, multiple cascading drop-down lists will work.